matendecherej/matendecherej/README.md

-- 👋 Hi, I’m @matendecherej
+- 👋 Hi, I’m Matendechere and this is my journey to be a full-stack software engineer!

 <!---